fabrb/quick-camera-control-obs/README.md

 # OBS-FastCameraControl
- Plugin for quick camera modifier for OBS
+ Plugin for quick camera modifier on OBS

 ## How to use 🤔?
 First, you will only need the index.html\